 TIP 1: WEAR SOME SHADES

-I’ll run the plug up front: sunglasses are your friends; they’re like sunscreen for your eyeballs.
-And wouldn’t you know it—we just so happen to know of some sunglasses designed to give you the most effective sun protection possible.
-We’ve developed our fitovers to protect your eyes with our optical-grade lenses, and we’ve designed our frames with a signature brow bar and undercarriage to provide additional coverage for the sensitive skin around your eyes, where people often neglect to apply sunscreen.
+I’ll run the plug up front: sunglasses are good for you; they’re like sunscreen for your eyeballs.
+And Cocoons are designed to give you the most effective sun protection possible.
+We’ve developed our fitovers to protect your eyes with our polarized, UV400 optical-grade lenses, and we’ve designed our frames with a signature brow bar and undercarriage to provide additional coverage for the sensitive skin around your eyes, where people often neglect to apply sunscreen.
 Which brings us to our next tip…

 TIP 2: APPLY YOURSELF